Cray-HPE/cray-crus/docs/Developer_Notes.md

 4. `BOOTING`: wait for the Boot Session for the step to complete.
 When it does, advance to `BOOTED`.

 5. `BOOTED`: check success or failure of the Boot Session.
-On sucess, advance to `WLM_WAITING`.
+On success, advance to `WLM_WAITING`.
 On failure, handle the failure, advance to the next step (next set of nodes), and return to `STARTING`.